On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Results

 While the results of the previous paragraph are unsurprising given the results of previous works (namely~\cite{Tacchi_2023}), what is surprising are the ranges of the novel datasets.
-Specifically, the range column in both tables shows the range of negativity across the corresponding rows (i.e. for a given country).
-Likewise, range rows in the tables show the ranges across columns (i.e., across topics/communities).
-Note that, to compare values across the two tables, we compute also the range rows only across countries that have complete datasets in the new datasets, i.e. all but Nigeria.
-As mentioned in Section~\ref{sec:introduction}, it has been observed that cultural differences in negativity tend to be overpowered by the influence of the communities with which we are involved and that this effect is stronger the more negative or controversial a social group or topic is.
+The range column in both tables shows the range of negativity across different communities for a same country.
+Conversely, the range rows show the ranges across different countries for the same type of community.
+Note that, to better compare the values of the two tables, an additional range row was computed for only countries that have complete datasets in the new datasets, (i.e. all but Nigeria).
+As mentioned in Section~\ref{sec:introduction}, it has been observed that cultural differences in negativity tend to be overpowered by the influence of the communities with which we are involved and that this effect is stronger the more negative or polarising a social group or topic is.
 Indeed, this effect appears visible in the range rows of Table~\ref{tab:user_negativities_old}: the more negative types of users display lower ranges (i.e. less difference between the different cultures).
 However, this effect is not visible for the novel datasets, where the ranges seem to oscillate without any correlation with this expectation.
 Instead, the ranges appear to not be strictly determined by the topics.
 However, focusing on the ranges for the 3 countries that have available datasets in each novel category (i.e. excluding Nigeria), there is a topic with a lower range than the Generic dataset: Politics.
-This, of course, is the most controversial of all the datasets collected, which may indicate that cultural effects may only be suppressed by topics that are exceedingly polarising.
-In the datasets of Table~\ref{tab:user_negativities_old}, the same holds for Reality TV, which can also be considered as a topic eliciting quite controversial discussions.
-Thus, it appears that the impact of culture is not \emph{always} being ``overwhelmed'' by that of topics or subcommunities with which an individual is engaged as previously thought~\cite{Tacchi_2023}.
+This, of course, is the most polarising of all the datasets collected, which may indicate that cultural effects may only be suppressed by topics that are exceedingly polarising.
+In the datasets of Table~\ref{tab:user_negativities_old}, the same holds for Reality TV, which can also be considered as a topic eliciting quite confrontational discussions.
+Thus, it appears that the impact of culture is not always being ``overwhelmed'' by that of topics or subcommunities with which an individual is engaged as previously thought~\cite{Tacchi_2023}.
 Rather the strength of the influence a given topic or community has on an individual depends somewhat on their culture and that, although topics can overwhelm cultural differences in extreme cases (e.g. Politics), this is not as common as previously thought.
 Intuitively, this conclusion seems logical as values and priorities can change dramatically between cultures, whereas politics can lead to strong and contradicting opinions in almost any culture.
-Indeed, the ranges could be taken as a measurement of how much the value of a given topic varies from culture to culture, rather than an inverse measure of how controversial it is.
-Therefore, future research may want to take steps to consider which topics could be considered controversial for each culture separately.
+Indeed, the ranges could be taken as a measurement of how much the value of a given topic varies from culture to culture, rather than an inverse measure of how polarising it is.
+Therefore, future research may want to take steps to consider which topics could be considered polarising for each culture separately.

 In contrast to those of the topics, the ranges of the countries (range columns) are more consistent: with all countries except the Netherlands displaying ranges that are relatively close to one another in both tables.
 This suggests that, while the impact a topic has on negativity across a set of cultures can vary drastically, the cultural influence on negativity across a set of topics may be, at least somewhat, predictable.